 For social conservatives, immigration reform is good policy, consistent with the values of our Christian faith and with our preference for limited government and a market-driven economy.

 It is, as President Bush has said recently, “the right thing,”which we should do regardless of political expediency.

 For those Evangelical Christians who are social conservatives, however, it also happens to be in the long-term political interests of the social conservative movement.

 If we ever hope to see a social conservative return to the White House, we would do well to encourage our legislators to embrace the bipartisan proposals for immigration reform.

-Rev. Samuel Rodriguez is president of the National Hispanic Christian Leadership Conference and Mat Staver is chairman of the Liberty Counsel and Dean or the Liberty University Law School.
+Mat Staver is chairman of the Liberty Counsel and Dean of the Liberty University Law School.